You have to learn the rules of the game. And then you have to play better than anyone else.

 The Rules that Govern Our Lives

 We come into this world not knowing nor understanding what life has installed for us.
 We are beginners learning to live in a world that other people have created over the course of human history.
-Within this world people live life on their terms.
+Within this world, people live life on their terms.
 Well, okay… maybe partly on their terms and partly following the terms set by other people and society.
-Either way they make a life following a certain set or conscious and often unconscious directives that shape their choices, decisions and actions each and every day.
+Either way, they make a life following a certain set or conscious and often unconscious directives that shape their choices, decisions, and actions each and every day.

 These rules have been conditioned into our psyche over the course of a lifetime by others and by society in general.
 However, we have also played our part in this conditioning process.
 We have been willing participants and have accepted things to be one way over another way.
-At one point or another we made that conscious (or maybe unconscious) choice and have consequently accepted to live and perceive life a very specific way.
+At one point or another, we made that conscious (or maybe unconscious) choice and have consequently accepted to live and perceive life a very specific way.
 And now this conditioned way of looking and responding to life events and circumstances is shaping our future, whether we like it or not.

-The reason why so many of us go wrong and don’t end up attaining our desired goals and objectives is because our rules are too constrictive.
+The reason why so many of us go wrong and don’t end up attaining our desired goals and objectives is that our rules are too constrictive.
 They just don’t allow us the freedom to experiment, to fail, to make mistakes and to wholeheartedly enjoy this process.
 Or to put it another way, these rules we live by don’t allow us to live life the way it was meant to be lived: AS A GAME!

 It’s unfortunate that most people live life too seriously.
 When things get out of control they feel overwhelmed; when they lose something they start to panic; when they face a problem they can’t solve they get frustrated; when someone disagrees with them they get angry; when they encounter an unfamiliar situation they succumb to their fears, and so forth.
 These people are living by a set of habitual rules that have been conditioned into them over a lifetime of experience.
 And instead of helping them get more out of life, these rules are preventing them from moving forward.